Cyclone Oscar: Preparations and impact

+Warnings

+At 20:00 UTC on 27 February (08:00 FST, 28 February), the FMS issued a tropical cyclone alert to the media and government authorities, which warned that Oscar could cause gale or storm force winds in Western Viti Levu, Vatulele, Kadavu as well as the Yasawa and Mamanuca islands within the next 24 hours if it continued to move south-eastwards.

 Aftermath

 On 1 March, after the system had moved through the archipelago, the Fijian government immediately declared a national disaster and asked for assistance from the international community.
 Efforts to clean up certain towns including Nadi, Lautoka, Sigatoka and Suva started almost immediately after Oscar had moved away, with the Sigatoka Town council initiating a spraying campaign to destroy mosquitoes and counter an outbreak of disease.